JSBmanD/docs/pages/apps/mparticle-android-v5.md

 At this point you should start seeing your Branch session data - including installs, re-opens, and any custom events - in your Branch dashboard.

-!!! warning "Requirements"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Requirements",
-	* [x] As with any attribution-related integration, be sure that you have added the mParticle `ReferrerReceiver` to your app’s `AndroidManifest.xml`
+  "body": "* [x] As with any attribution-related integration, be sure that you have added the mParticle `ReferrerReceiver` to your app’s `AndroidManifest.xml`"
+}
+[/block]

 ### Retrieve Deep Link Data via mParticle